 When you walk, all of your weight rests on the bunion with every step since it's located at a joint where the toe usually bends when you walk.
 To relieve your pain, you should figure out what's causing the bunion.

-Bunions may be a hereditary problem, although even in this case, it can deteriorate if there is insufficient arch support or support under the ball of the foot.
-Your likelihood of developing a bunion is also stronger if you are a woman, particularly if you wear pointed high heels or other tight, poorly fitting shoes over a long period.
-This is due to such shoes pushing the foot bones into an unnatural shape.
+Your likelihood of developing a bunion is also stronger if you are a woman, particularly if you wear pointed high heels or other tight, poorly fitting shoes over a long period because these shoes push the foot bones into an unnatural shape.